cose-wg/HPKE/draft-ietf-cose-hpke.md

 The CDDL for the COSE_Encrypt structure, as used with this specification, is shown in {{cddl-hpke}}.

-HPKE, when used with COSE, follows a three layer structure:
+HPKE, when used with COSE, follows a two layer structure:

 - Layer 0 (corresponding to the COSE_Encrypt structure) contains content (plaintext) encrypted with the CEK.
 This ciphertext may be detached.
 If not detached, then it is included in the COSE_Encrypt structure.

-- Layer 1 (see COSE_recipient_outer structure) includes the encrypted CEK.

-- Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK found in layer 1.
+- Layer 1 (corresponding to a recipient structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK.
+This layer includes the encrypted CEK.

-This three-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.
+This two-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.
 As stated above, the specification uses a CEK to encrypt the content at layer 0.

 For example, the content to be encrypted at layer 0 may be a firmware image.
 Then, a single firmware image can be encrypted with the same CEK once while each recipient receives the CEK encrypted differently.